 The Buried City of Pompeii by Shelley Tanaka

 The excavation of the House of the Menander, the estate of a wealthy family that lived on the island of Pompeii, is the basis for this factual and historical fiction account of what happened on August 24, 79 A.D.
 The story is from the point of view of Eros, the chief steward for the Menander family.
-He was a freedman working for the one of the richest and most respected families in Pompeii.
-His actual body and that of a little girl — most likely his daughter — was found preserved from the volacanic eruption.
-Details of day to day life in Pompeii convey what life was like in Ancient Rome from visiting the baths, the open air market, to the brutal sporting games in the amphitheater.
+He was a freedman working for one of the richest and most respected families in Pompeii.
+His actual body and that of a little girl — most likely his daughter — was found preserved from the volcanic eruption.
+Details of day-to-day life in Pompeii convey what life was like in Ancient Rome from visiting the baths, the open-air market, to the brutal sporting games in the amphitheater.
 Teachers can read aloud parts of this book but I wouldn’t be surprised for students to want to finish it themselves. [advanced nonfiction, ages 9 and up]